-Quote Box: Reaction to UN climate meet deal on disaster fund
+Quote Box: Reaction to UN climate meet deal on historic fund

+SHARM EL-SHEIKH, Egypt (AP) — “I’m proud I got to be here to witness this happen and contribute in a small way,” said Kathy Jetnil-Kijiner, Climate Envoy of the Marshall Islands.
+“Worn out but so worth it to protect already disappearing islets, shorelines and culture.
+So many people all this week told us we wouldn’t get it.
+So glad they were wrong.”

+But she added: “I wish we got fossil fuel phase out.
+The current text is not enough.
+But we’ve shown with the loss and damage fund that we can do the impossible.
+So we know we can come back next year and get rid of fossil fuels once and for all.”

-SHARM EL-SHEIKH, Egypt (AP) — Martin Kaiser, the head of Greenpeace Germany, described the agreement on loss and damage as a “small plaster on a huge, gaping wound.”
+Martin Kaiser, the head of Greenpeace Germany, described the agreement on loss and damage as a “small plaster on a huge, gaping wound.”

 “It’s a scandal that the Egyptian COP presidency gave petrostates such as Saudi Arabia space to torpedo effective climate protection.
 They have prevented a clear decision on the urgently needed phaseout of coal, oil and gas,” he said, adding that the meeting “carelessly risks adherence to the 1.5-degree limit.”